6 Rules to Get a Good Latch When Breastfeeding Baby - Baby Chick

 NO: Don’t bring your breast to baby.

 Remember, posture is important!
-If you have poor posture, it can affect your let-down and how much milk you are giving your baby.
+Poor posture can affect your let-down and how much milk you are giving your baby.
 The more comfortable and relaxed you are during breastfeeding, the better.

 Rule #5: Nipples to the Roof